 Differentiating EP work assigned to your students

-As teachers, we know that students all learn at different paces and the process of differentiation can be done on EP in a number of ways.
-This Help Guide will explore a range of different ways that the content on EP can be differentiated for your students.
+Students all learn at different paces, and the process of differentiation can be done on EP in a number of ways.
+This guide explores a range of different ways that content on EP can be differentiated for your students.

-This Help Guide shows you how to assign specific sections of Smart Lessons.
+This guide shows how you can assign specific sections of Smart Lessons.

 Assign to Specific Students

-This Help Guide shows you how to assign Smart Lessons and Assessments to specific students.
+This guide shows how to assign Smart Lessons and Assessments to specific students.